lmcinnes/umap/paper.md

 that can be used for  visualisation similarly to t-SNE, but also for general non-linear dimension reduction.
 UMAP has a rigorous mathematical foundation, but is simple to use, with a scikit-learn compatible API.
-UMAP is among the fastest manifold learning implementations available -- signifcantly faster than most t-SNE implementations.
+UMAP is among the fastest manifold learning implementations available -- significantly faster than most t-SNE implementations.

 UMAP supports a number of useful features, including the ability to use labels (or partial labels) for supervised (or semi-supervised) dimension reduction,